Do you know that you can go hiking in Cartagena?

 The lost city trek is Colombia’s most famous hike.

-For 4 days, you’ll hike with your group and a local guide through the Sierra Nevada, with the only objective to reach the Ciudad Perdida, a city older than Machu Picchu — today, only terraces remain.
+For 4 days, you’ll hike with your group and a local guide through the Sierra Nevada, with the only objective of reaching the Ciudad Perdida, a city older than Machu Picchu — today, only terraces remain.

-It’s a great experience, especially if it’s the first time you discover the joys (and pains) of multi-day treks.
+It’s a great experience, especially if it’s the first time you discover multi-day treks’ joys (and pains).